 To change the contrast of your radio display to suit the lighting conditions that you are working in:

-- 1 Press Menu, and select Radio settings > Display settings > Contrast adjust.
+- 1 Press Menu, and select Radio settings > Display settings > Contrast adjust. - 2 Use the scroll keys or to adjust the display contrast to the level you want.

 3 Press Save to save this setting.